-- The prayer is that as the Discovery Group journeys through a series of Scripture passages together, the entire group repents of their sin and places their faith in Christ!
-We then lead them through getting baptized together and forming a church.
+- The prayer is that as the Discovery Group journeys through a series of Scripture passages together, everyone in the group would eventually repent of their sins and profess faith in Jesus as their Savior and Lord.
+We then can lead them through getting baptized together and forming a simple church!

 ONGOING COACHING: The importance of ongoing coaching/mentoring for those facilitating Discovery Groups cannot be overstated.
 All believers should simultaneously be mentoring others while also being mentored themselves.
 Both require relationship and accountability on top of knowledge building.

 - "Believers of Peace" who start and facilitate groups (whether with other believers or non-believers) need coaching not only to make sure they understand and are instilling biblical "DNA" in Discovery Groups but also to help them mentor Persons of Peace (non-believers).